richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_fromDataExplorer.md

 This means that any user with this HTML will be able to access search results from the associated index.

-**EVEN WITHOUT QUERYKEY, THE DEMO APP RETURNS RESULTS...<br>
-OPEN CASE WITH AZURE SUPPORT TO FIGURE OUT HOW TO BLOCK THIS HOLE**

 ### Step 2: Programmatically set index permissions

 "In Azure Cognitive Search, an individual index is generally not a securable object"<br>